What to Do on a 10-Day Trip With Your Family in Croatia

 Best Time to Visit Croatia with Kids & Getting Around

-The best time to visit Croatia with kids is late May to June and September, when the sea is warm, the crowds are smaller, and prices are more family-friendly, while July and August are hotter and busier, so ferries and family rooms should be booked well in advance.
-For this kind of itinerary, a combination of rental car and ferries works best, giving families both flexibility and comfort.
-Picking up your car in Pula or Rijeka and dropping it off in Dubrovnik helps you travel smoothly along the coast without unnecessary backtracking.
+The ideal time to visit Croatia with kids is late May to June and September, when the sea is warm, the crowds are smaller, and prices are more family-friendly, while July and August are hotter and busier, so ferries and family rooms should be booked well in advance.

 A family speaking with a hotel concierge at the Experience Concierge desk, where a staff member helps plan activities for children.